The unmissable events happening during Frieze London week

 MARINA ABRAMOVIĆ’S ALT FEMINISM(S) AT FRIEZE TALKS

 There are some strong conversations happening at Frieze Talks this year.
-On Friday October 6 you’ll find Marina Abramovic conversing with Tim Marlow – art director of the Royal Academy, London.
+On Friday October 6 you’ll find Marina Abramović conversing with Tim Marlow – art director of the Royal Academy, London.
 On October 5 at the Alt Feminism(s) panel, curator of Frieze’s Sex Work: Feminist Art and Radical Politics section, Alison Gingeras, will also lead a discussion on the multifaceted nature of feminism.
 The talk features two artists from Sex Work including Marilyn Minter and Renate Bertlmann, while also introducing the multidisciplinary Cosey Fanni Tutti to the mix.

-Alt Feminism(s) is on October 5, 12pm at Frieze Auditorium, Regents Park and Marina Abramovic and Tim Marlow chat on October 6, 12pm at Frieze Auditorium, Regents Park
+Alt Feminism(s) is on October 5, 12pm at Frieze Auditorium, Regents Park and Marina Abramović and Tim Marlow chat on October 6, 12pm at Frieze Auditorium, Regents Park

 BASQUIAT, WARHOL AND EGON SCHIELE AT FRIEZE MASTERS